Why Use a Up Front Mortgage Broker?

 You should go about the hiring of a UFMB as you would any other professional service provider, such as an architect or a lawyer.
 Specifically, you should ask what is the fee for the services?
 What services are you receiving for your fee?
 What are the broker’s qualifications?
 A UFMB is required to provide you with the amount of the fee in writing.

-The UFMB‘s fee could be a fixed dollar amount, a percentage of the loan amount, or a combination of both.
+The UFMB‘s fee could be a fixed dollar amount, a percentage of the loan amount, or a combination of both as allowed by law.
 Once the fee is set, it cannot change.
 Further, the UFMB does not collect a fee for service until the loan closes, and only if the loan closes.

 When you interview a UFMB, you can certainly ask for information on current mortgage interest rates, but you should not base any decisions on what you hear.
 The interest rate quote you get from an Upfront Mortgage Broker may not be the best, because it will be an honest quote.
 Honest brokers cannot compete with mortgage brokers who ensnare consumers by quoting prices they cannot actually deliver.